Advice > Software engineering

 Now that you know what to aim for in your interviews, let's focus on preparation.

-5.1 Learn more about Uber
+5.1 Learn more about the company

 Most candidates fail to do this.
 But before investing tons of hours preparing for an interview at Uber, you should take some time to make sure it's the right company for you.